Petraeus sworn in as new CIA chief

 WASHINGTON Newly retired General David Petraeus was sworn in as CIA director on Tuesday, taking over at a time when the line between the U.S. spy agency and the military has become increasingly blurred in the fight against Islamist militancy.

-Petraeus, who in a storied 37-year Army career rose to become arguably the military's brightest star as he worked in Iraq and Afghanistan, took the oath of office from Vice President Joe Biden and then went straight into his first intelligence briefing with President Barack Obama.
+Petraeus, who in a storied 37-year Army career rose to become arguably the military's brightest star, took the oath of office from Vice President Joe Biden and then went straight into his first intelligence briefing with President Barack Obama.

 "There is literally no time to waste.
 The president wants him on the job," Biden said at a brief White House ceremony.

-Petraeus' endorsement of independent analysis was notable.
-There has been concern among some intelligence veterans that Petraeus might find it difficult to move from being a commander who advocated particular military strategy to that of an intelligence chief who provided objective analysis of policy results and prospects.

-The agency said Petraeus, 58, also answered questions from staff about his leadership style, his goals for the CIA and the agency's relationship with more than a dozen other agencies that constitute the U.S. intelligence "community."

-Obama enlisted Petraeus to take over at the CIA as part of a major shuffle of his national security team, which included Leon Panetta moving from CIA chief to defense secretary.
+Obama enlisted Petraeus to take over at the CIA as part of a major shuffle of his national security team that included Leon Panetta moving from CIA chief to defense secretary as successor to the retiring Robert Gates.

 Petraeus was credited with helping to turn around the Iraq war and also set in motion Obama's revamped strategy in Afghanistan aimed at halting the momentum of Taliban insurgents and laying the groundwork for a gradual troop withdrawal.

-Questions remain about how Petraeus will battle the perception of further "militarization" of the CIA.
+But questions remain about how Petraeus will battle the perception of further "militarization" of the CIA and whether he will be able to deal objectively with agency analysts who take a less-rosy view of how well his much-vaunted counterinsurgency strategy has fared in Afghanistan.

 TRANSITION